Translate

 County elections officials offer early voting at their offices, and may counties offer early voting at additional locations prior to Election Day.

-The early election dates and locations for the 2024 election cycle have not been announced yet.
+The early election dates and locations for the upcoming election cycle have not been announced yet.
 Once announced, the early voting locations, dates, and times can be found at CAEarlyVoting.sos.ca.gov or contact your county elections office.

 County contact information can be found by visiting the Secretary of State's website at: www.sos.ca.gov/elections/voting-resources/county-elections-offices